Eight Forest Lane

 • You know the buns are done when you tap the top of them and they sound hollow.
 This trick works for all bread recipes.

 These chocolate hot cross buns are at their best for the first 2 days, after which they will start to be a bit stale and crumbly due to the lack of preservatives.
-When they get to this point either toast them and serve with butter, or use them to make a hot cross bun bread and butter pudding (which I haven’t yet made, but it sounds delicious and the perfect way to use up any extra buns!).
+When they get to this point I like to simply toast them and serve with extra dairy free butter.

 Chocolate Hot Cross Buns

-A family favourite version of the classic Easter treat, these chocolate hot cross buns are the perfect recipe to make this long weekend.
-Read through the step-by-step photos and tips in this post and let me help show you how easy it is to make these at home!
+A family favourite version of the classic Easter treat, these chocolate hot cross buns are the perfect dairy free recipe to make over the long weekend to enjoy for Easter brunch.
+With step-by-step photos, let me show you just how easy it is to make these at home!

 Print Pin Rate